PurplePachyderm/ultimate-pagerank/README.md

 ## Usage

 Build the code using the `make` command.
-The `main.cpp` file is an example that can read a few different files containing a graph, and generate the adjacency matrix to run PageRank on it.
+The `basic` executable is an example that can read a few different files containing a graph, and generate the adjacency matrix to run PageRank on it.

+The `epidemic` executable shows how PageRank can be used for an efficient vaccination strategy.

 ## Readable file formats